Mainland China reports 139 new coronavirus cases

 The death toll from the outbreak in mainland China had reached 3,012 as of the end of Wednesday, up by 31 from the previous day.

-The central province of Hubei, the epicenter of the outbreak, accounted for all of the new deaths.
+The central province of Hubei, the epicentre of the outbreak, accounted for all of the new deaths.
 In the provincial capital of Wuhan, 23 people died.
+(Reporting by Ryan Woo and Yilei Sun; Editing by Himani Sarkar)